timroes/kibana4-vagrant/README.md

 | Kibana 4      | [localhost:5601](http://localhost:5601) |
 | ElasticSearch | [localhost:9200](http://localhost:9200) |

-If you finished, just enter `vagrant destroy` to throw away everything you did (will clear all Kibana Dashboards, etc.) and you can start over again the next time with `vagrant up`.
+If you finished working, just enter `vagrant destroy` to throw away everything you did (*Attention:* This will clear all Kibana Dashboards, etc.) and you can start over again the next time with `vagrant up`.

 If you just want to shutdown the virtual machine without destroying your